 The Recommended Budget serves as the County's baseline budget and excludes requests from departments for additional resources, known as augmentations, to either maintain or expand current levels of service; these requests are included under separate cover in the budget augmentation requests document.
 The annual budget reflects Board-approved augmentations.
-For additional information related to augmentations, please refer to page 22-23 of this document.

-The budget calendar can be found on pages 32-33 of this document.
-Additional budget information and glossary can be found in the budget books on the County's website: https://cfo.ocgov.com/budget
+The budget calendar can be found on pages 26-27 of this document.
+Additional budget information and glossary can be found in the budget books on the County's website.